creativechain/creacli/docs/multisig.rst

 Multisig
 ********

-Since the release of piston 0.3.3, you can use Steem's swiss army knife for **multisig** transactions.
+Since the release of dpaypy 0.3.3, you can use dPay's swiss army knife for **multisig** transactions.
 This tutorial gives a brief introduction and shows how it works.
 But first, let me clarify a few technical terms: